NathanOliver1/Nomination/README.md

 Hi, I'm Nathan Oliver and I would like to become one of your moderators.
 Stack Overflow has always helped me when learning to program, and my early interactions have been giving back by answering questions.
 Once I realized that the users, and not just elected moderators, could moderate the site I realized that I could do so much more.
 I love that we can make this site better just by taking out the trash and editing borderline posts into quality submissions.

 These days I spend about 50-75% of my time moderating, focusing on the C++ tag.
-That consistent of a lot of duplicate hunting, close voting of off topic questions, and editing questions for formatting.
+That consists of a lot of duplicate hunting, close voting of off topic questions, and editing questions for formatting.

 I'm also a Room Owner of SOCVR, a chat room focused on site moderation.
 My work with the group over the last couple of years has helped me tremendously with becoming a better site moderator - what to look for, how to handle edge cases, when to be responsible for my actions, and more.
 I get exposed with so many different scenarios to evaluate which lets me judge new posts faster.